firefly-iii/docs/docs/docs/firefly-iii/faq/translate.md

 ## Target language

-Make sure the language you want to translate in is listed [on this page](https://crowdin.com/project/firefly-iii).
+Ensure the language you want to translate in is listed [on this page](https://crowdin.com/project/firefly-iii).
 If not, [send me a message](../support/index.md).

-If you contact me, make sure you tell me what your language is called _in your language_.
+If you contact me, tell me what your language is called _in your language_.
 For example, Dutch in Dutch is `Nederlands`.

 ## Things to pay attention to